ldecaro/cdk-fargate-bg/README.md

 ## Bootstrap

+- **AWS CDK**

 Deploying AWS CDK apps into an AWS environment (a combination of an AWS account and region) requires that you provision resources the AWS CDK needs to perform the deployment.
 Use the AWS CDK Toolkit's `cdk bootstrap` command to achieve that.
 See the [documentation](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) for more information.

-*`cdk bootstrap` needs to be executed once in each AWS account and Region used for deployment.* At a minimum, if we consider the use case of a single region and single account deployment, AWS CDK and AWS CodeDeploy will need to be bootstrapped once in one account and one region.
+*`cdk bootstrap` needs to be executed once in each AWS account and Region used for deployment.* At a minimum, if we consider the use case of a single account and single Region deployment, AWS CDK and AWS CodeDeploy will need to be bootstrapped once in one account and one Region.

 To accomplish that, use the following commands:
 ```